seqan/seqan/manual/source/Tutorial/HowTo/Recipes/AccessIndexFibres.rst

 | :dox:`Index#indexText indexText(index)`                | :dox:`Index#getFibre getFibre(index, FibreText())`      |
 +--------------------------------------------------------+---------------------------------------------------------+

-and to access a single values:
+and to access a single value:

 +----------------------------------------------+---------------------------------------------------------+
 | Shortcut                                     | Expands To ...                                          |